youngtrashbag/PNG-corruption/README.md

 3. `make`
 4. Run the newly created binary (in case you don't use an image, the default image will be used)
 `./png-corruption`
-`./png-corruption -f my-image.png -o out.png --increment 1 -i`
+`./png-corruption -f my-image.png -o out.png --info --increment 1`

 ## License